 Funding for this program is from AB 109, which changed legislation and sentencing in the state of California effective October 1, 2011.
 AB 109 releases certain offenders from state prisons to the supervision of county probation departments; these are called Post Release Community Supervision (PRCS) offenders.
 AB 109 also provides, pursuant to 1170 (h) of the California Penal Code, for sentencing that mandates commitments to the county jail for offenders previously sent to the state prison system under long term sentencing strategies.
-As a result, many more offenders are now receiving re-entry services in Fresno County.
+As a result, many more offenders with issues of domestic violence and requirements for Batterers' Intervention Programs (BIP) are now receiving re-entry services in Fresno County.

 The Fresno County Community Corrections Partnership (CCP) was formed to oversee development of local programs and services to meet the needs of these offenders and to support public safety.
 The CCP developed and approved the County's Public Safety Realignment Act, AB 109 Implementation Plan, which is found in Exhibit A. This document, including updates, has been approved by the CCP and the Fresno County Board of Supervisors.
 It serves as a guideline for all projects funded by AB 109.
-All potential vendors should review it before responding to this Request for Proposal.
+All potential vendors should review it before responding to this Request for Proposals.